TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/Index.rst

 You'll encounter these during the whole project cycle, from planning to realization and maintenance of your extension:

-* Object-Oriented Programming (OOP): describes how to encapsulate associated real-world aspects to abstract objects in a software
+* Object-oriented programming (OOP): describes how to encapsulate associated real-world aspects to abstract objects in a software
-* Domain-Driven Design (DDD): The goal of this approach is to transcribe terms, rules, and actions of the problem at hand in an adequate way.
+* Domain-driven design (DDD): The goal of this approach is to transcribe terms, rules, and actions of the problem at hand in an adequate way.
-* Model-View-Controller (MVC): This programming paradigm leads to clear isolation of data, control of actions, and logic of interaction.
+* Model-view-controller (MVC): This programming paradigm leads to clear isolation of data, control of actions, and logic of interaction.
-* Test-Driven Development (TDD): This approach is a basic technique for generating code that is stable, resilient to errors and legible - and therefore maintainable.
+* Test-driven development (TDD): This approach is a basic technique for generating code that is stable, resilient to errors and legible - and therefore maintainable.